vxmpycl1t/Drag-Race-Simulator/README.md

 Drag Race Simulator based on edssb sim.
 I'm updating it until they come back.
 <br> You can also send me a dm in Discord if you find a bug or something that wasn't cute. <b>Rainbow#4283</b>

+# 08/06/2022
+* Added first version of Drag Race Thailand format
+* Added the lipsync for the Finale to Drag Race France
+* Fixed some bugs

 # 07/30/2022
 * Updated All Winners Format:
 *  Now ties are completed to determine the Top4, now the talent show gives 3 stars